adobki/alx-low_level_programming/0x00-hello_world/README.md

 # ReadMe

-This folder contains the actual results of completing the mandatory tasks in the project ___0x00.HELLO, WORLD.___
+This folder contains the actual results of completing the mandatory tasks in the project ___0x00.C - HELLO, WORLD.___

 ### Mandatory Tasks
 > There are seven in all, numbered 0 to 6 with a hyphen, followed by the name of the task.[^1]